setouchi-h/cc-marketplace/packages/git/commands/create-branch.md

 ### 4. Generate Branch Name

-Convert the task description into a valid branch name:
+Convert the task description into a valid, consistent branch name.
+Use the following deterministic sanitization rules so different implementations produce the same result:

-1. Extract key words (remove stopwords like "the", "a", "an", "and", "or", "but")
+1. Remove stopwords (English, minimal set): `the, a, an, and, or, but, for, to, with, in, on, at`.
-2. Convert to lowercase
+2. Convert to lowercase.
-3. Replace spaces and special characters with hyphens
+3. Replace any character not `[a-z0-9-]` with a hyphen.
+   - Regex: `/[^a-z0-9-]+/g` → `-`
-4. Remove consecutive hyphens
+4. Collapse multiple hyphens into one.
+   - Regex: `/-+/g` → `-`
-5. Trim hyphens from start/end
+5. Trim leading/trailing hyphens.
+   - Regex: `/^-+|-+$/g` → ``
-6. Limit to reasonable length (e.g., 50 chars max)
+6. Limit to a reasonable length (e.g., 50 chars max) after the above steps.

+Notes:
+- This list of stopwords is intentionally small and stable to avoid unexpected removals.
+Teams may extend it, but should document additions to keep behavior predictable.
+- Version-like strings (e.g., `v1.2.0`) will naturally become `v1-2-0` via step 3.

 **Format**: `<type>/<descriptive-name>`